EddieStn/liquid-smoke/README.md

 ### Basket
 * Adding an offer item will not add it with the discounted price
+    * Fixed by changing the model to include a discounted_price field and the view_basket to check for the discounted_price
 * Hitting enter on the quantity field in the basket & clicking Remove will reduce the quantity by 1
     * Fixed the remove button by updating the view to only delete the item
     * Fixed the quantity issues with javascript event listeners in view_basket.html